 The European Commission has today proposed new rules to ensure that digital business activities are taxed in a fair and growth-friendly way in the EU.
 The measures would make the EU a global leader in designing tax laws fit for the modern economy and the digital age.

 This study – through examining the relationship between innovation, new technologies, employment and inequality – investigates the potential employment effects of new information and communication technologies.

 EU citizens’ daily lives have been changed by the emerging collaborative economy.
 However, the terms employed to describe the phenomenon are as many and varied as the interpretations of what the collaborative economy actually comprises.
 The collaborative economy encompasses many situations that do not match the standard business categories and types of transactions.
 The collaborative economy blurs the lines, not least as regards taxation.
 For policy-makers to understand how taxation of the collaborative economy can be put into practice requires fighting the surrounding fog of terms and categories.
 Privileging a case-by-base and tax-by-tax, rather than a straightforward ‘one-size-fits-all’ approach, is a prerequisite for grasping the potential benefits of this fast-evolving and multifaceted reality.

-A summary of the adoption of the general approach is now available.
+A summary of the Committee’s consideration of the motion for a resolution is now available.